Fabrizioel/Fabrizioel/README.md

-<h2 align="start">Hi there, I´m Fabrizio 👋</h2>
+<h2 align="start">Hello there, I´m Fabrizio 👋</h2>

-I'm a Full-Stack Engineer.
+I'm a Software Engineer.
 Fast learner, self-taught and collaborative.

-- 🔭 I'm currently working with Django.

 - 📫 How to reach me :
   - **fabrizioel_21@outlook.com**